6. Activating and coordinating advocacy in CARE

 - Contact the RAA or Lead Member Advocacy Advisor for support to explore the problem and develop an advocacy strategy.

 - If the CO decides to pursue advocacy, the CO Advocacy Advisor (or RAA or Country Director if there is no dedicated Advocacy Advisor) leads advocacy strategy and actions together with the CI Advocacy Coordinator in the Secretariat.
-The RAA, Lead Member and other interested members provide support as requested by the CI Senior Humanitarian Policy and Advocacy Coordinator.
+The RAA, Lead Member and other interested members provide support as requested by the CI Humanitarian Policy Advocacy Coordinator.

 - Lead Member advocacy unit

-- CI Senior Humanitarian Policy and Advocacy Coordinator
+- CI Humanitarian Policy & Advocacy Coordinator

-- CI UN and EU representatives
+- CI New York and EU Office representatives

 - Media officers from the CO, CEG, the Lead Member and other relevant parts of COMWG should be involved in discussions about potential media strategies to ensure that media messages are consistent with advocacy messages (see the Chapter on Media).